bhoamikkhona/html-css/Section 05/README.md

   - Only include relevant information, efficiently!
 Cut out fluff and make the content 100% clear
   - Use simple words!
 Avoid technical jargon and "smart-sounding" words
   - Break up long text with sub-headings, images, block quotes, bullet points, etc.

+### The Website Personalities Framework

+- 7 Website Personalities
+  - Serious/Elegant
+  - Minimalist/Simple
+  - Plain/Neutral
+  - Bold/Confident
+  - Calm/Peaceful
+  - Startup/Upbeat
+  - Playful/Fun
+- How do you want website to appear to users?
+What "vibe" do you want to transmit? => Choose one of the website personalities accordingly

 ## Author